alinex/node-alinex/src/doc/filestructure.md

 **Source**

-The developer will start with the GIT source by cloning or forking.
+> The developer will start with the GIT source by cloning or forking.

 **Development**

-While in development additional directories will be created while compiling and testing the code.
+> While in development additional directories will be created while compiling and
+> testing the code.

 **Installed**

-For productive use, this is the start point.
-You get a ready to run compiled system.
+> For productive use, this is the start point.
+You get a ready to run compiled
+> system.

 **Productive**

-In the first run the system may be configured and create some additional directories for configs and runtime data.
+> In the first run the system may be configured and create some additional
+> directories for configs and runtime data.

 Possible directories
 -------------------------------------------------

-The following list displays all directories of any state which may exist each listet with the states to which it belongs:
+The following list displays all directories of any state which may exist each listed with the states to which it belongs:

     bin           // all
+      develop     // source, development
+    coverage      // development
     data          // productive
     doc           // development
-    lib           // development
+    lib           // development, ...
     log           // productive
     node_modules  // development, ...
     src           // source, development
     test          // source, development
     var           // source, ...
+      lib         // productive
+      local       // development, ...
       src         // source, ...
-      local       // development, ...
-      lib         // productive

 Read the further sections to get more information of what resides in which directory and how it is used and created.